×

 Managerial

-• Ensuring nurses have access to and are away of educational development opportunities.
+• Ensuring nurses have access to and are aware of educational development opportunities.

 • Handing disciplinary actions such as firing or incident management